Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 but I think that is the thing that I am struggling with.

-Like I really, if you had told me, like I would have thought that the way he acts in public is is unacceptable and it's not.
+Like I really, if you had told me, like I would have thought that the way he acts in public is unacceptable and it's not.
+And so

-that there was a view that we could sort of work with politics with drawing these lines, that there were people who are going to be inside them and outside them, and we could work that way.
+that there was a view that we could sort of work with politics with drawing these lines, that there are people going to be inside them and outside them, and we could work that way.

 So I'm watching like Holocaust revisionism on like the biggest right-wing podcasts.